vascolleitao/las/README.md

 Multiple layers can be activated at the same time using LAS.
 This allows for hybrid levels of parallelization, such as OpenMP and MPI (albeit not yet!).
 As a result, LAS is a highly adaptable and portable algorithmic library.

-LAS began as a master's thesis entitled "Architectural and design patterns for parallel applications," oriented by Prof. Dr. João Luís Ferreira Sobral.
+LAS began as a master's thesis entitled "Padrões arquitecturais e de desenho para aplicações paralelas" (Architectural and Design Patterns for parallel applications) oriented by Prof. Dr. João Luís Ferreira Sobral.
 The dissertation's goal was to improve the architecture of HPC/parallel applications.
 LAS is an algorithmic skeleton library that uses numerous layers of parallelization to implement skeletons.
 This is a continuation of the original private project, which is currently in development.

 <p align="right">(<a href="#top">back to top</a>)</p>